hardbyte/qabot/README.md

 # qabot

-Query local csv files or databases with natural language queries powered by `langchain` and `openai`.
+Query local or remote files or databases with natural language queries powered by `langchain` and `openai`.

 Works on local CSV files: